2004seraph/rogues/README.md

     - characters playing the exact same animation will both use the same animation progress, hence, will both iterate the animations progress.
     - very rarely players wont both load the same map in multiplayer if they both vote on different stages.
     - very rarely the game will just not load.
-    - very rarely the character/stage select screen will fail in multiplayer.
+    - very rarely the character/stage select screen will fail in multiplayer, choices do not sync and the lobby stops

   ### Commands
     - 'nuke' command does not log out authenticated sockets